AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/audiences.md

 1. In the Navigation console, click or tap **Personalization**.
 Click or tap **Audiences**.
 1. Tap or click the icon next to the ContextHub segment you want to edit, and tap or click **Edit**.
 1. Make any edits in the segment editor.
-See the [ContextHub](/help/sites-administering/contexthub-config.md) documentation for more information.
+See the ContextHub documentation for more information. <!--See the [ContextHub](/help/sites-administering/contexthub-config.md) documentation for more information.-->